Eco-DAS Frequently Asked Questions

 Can I email my application?
 Can I provide some of the requested information later?

 All applications must be prepared in advance, and submitted together via the online application form.
 You are responsible for requesting letters of support from your advisor (required) and one additional person (optional).
 Letters may be uploaded with your application, or emailed by your advisor to [email protected].
+We recommend that you follow up with your advisor to be certain the letter was sent.
+We will not pursue missing letters of recommendation.

 What format (PDF, docx, doc) should I use for my application?